CompOmics/peptide-gnn/README.md

 > [!NOTE]
 > The steps below have only been run and tested in a linux environment.

+> [!NOTE]
-> Training and explaining _a_ model roughly takes a few minutes to a few hours, depending on dataset size and hardware.
+> Training a model may take up to a few hours, depending on dataset size and hardware.

 ### 1. Clone the repository